ChurchApps/FreeShowWeb/src/routes/docs/data/+page.md

 ## Cloud storage

-It is recommended to set up a custom solution like OneDrive for syncing media.
-But you can use the built in "Cloud" option for syncing data like shows and projects across different computers.
-Please check out the [Drive page](./drive) for a setup tutorial.
+Use our integrated [Cloud Sync](./cloud) to sync your shows/projects/settings.
+For media ir is recommended to set up a custom solution like OneDrive/Google Drive.